 If your chain is still dirty you may need to repeat this process.
 The second time through, however, do not turn the bike on to scrub the chain; instead, spin the wheel manually and focus on the remaining grit.

 Place a piece of cardboard in between the wheel and chain; this prevents wax from making its way onto the brakes and ruining them.
 With the engine running and rear wheel spinning, spray the inside of the chain.
-Spraying the outside and top of the chain will cause a lot of spray and just make a mess.
-Only spraying the inside prevents this and allows the wax to work its way through the chain during step 8.
+Spraying the outside and top of the chain will cause the wax to fling off the chain and just make a mess.
+Spraying the inside prevents this and allows the wax to work its way through the chain during step 8.

 Step 8: Wait

-Let the wax work its way through the chain and into all the nooks and crannies.
+Let the wax work its way through the chain.
 After about 20-30 minutes you should be able to ride.
 It is a good idea to check your chain’s tension while you wait, however.